berkes/berkes.github.com/_posts/2011-09-18-i-was-wrong-it-was-not-a-leak-in-a-drupalsite.md

 title: !
 'I was wrong: It was not a leak in a Drupalsite.'
 created: 1316376171
 tags:
-- Drupal Talk
+- drupal talk
-- Drupal Hosting
+- drupal hosting
 - files
-- Drupal
+- drupal
 lang: en
 ---
 I [tweeted](https://twitter.com/#!/berkes/status/114399800132255744) too fast, and wrong: